 Within 10 days I could see that we were getting the same results as we saw before.
 Two weeks later we started to allow her to have dairy again and it gave her no issues.
 We have still not given back Gluten as she gets slightly queasy after eating it still.
 But other than that she no longer has so many food restrictions!
 Whew!

-Now that I have things running smoothly over there I want to share with you how this protocol has helped Sara.
-I think the best way to do this is to share with you some of the updates that I have been posting over on the FB group.
+Now that I have we have started to see recovery I want to share with you how this protocol has helped Sara.
+I think the best way to do this is to share with you some of the updates that I have been posting to Facebook

 June 15 – I just posted an update about how well my daughter is doing on Dr. Nemechek’s blog!
 Today is such a great day (and one of many in a row!) that I am just blown away!
 I know there is probably a “dip” coming but right now it is just great day after great day after great day.
 I keep waking up expecting to see her struggling but I open her door and she is wide awake drawing and smiling!
 As the day passes I expect to see the crash.
 I pick her up from school and look at her eyes expecting them to be heavy and for her to go to bed when we get home.
 But she doesn’t.
 Then I watch all night for signs that she is about to spiral.
 Nothing.
 It is so amazing!